ToolkitBook

 Printing Worksheets

-The Problems box displays generated questions.
-Click Print in its header to print a worksheet without answers for student practice.
-The Answers box shows solutions—print separately for grading or self-checking.
-Print formatting removes navigation and controls, keeping only numbered problems or answers with clean spacing for written work.
+The "Problems" box displays the generated questions.
+Click the "Print" button in its header to generate a clean worksheet without the answers.
+The "Answers" box contains the solutions, which should be printed separately for the teacher or for student self-checking.
+The print formatting automatically removes website navigation and controls, leaving only the numbered problems with plenty of space for written work.

 Building a Progression